jruels/azure-sre/Instructions/Labs/AZ_SRE_lab_06.md

    ![lab06_alert_details.png](media/lab06_alert_details.png)

-   > **Notes:** This will be the entry point for sre team to investigate the api test failure.
+   > **Notes:** Congrats, this will be the entry point for sre team to investigate the api test failure.

 ## Task 4: Send all API Pipeline run metrics to your centralized Azure Log Analytics